Find Affordable College Courses

 Read More…

-Nebraska Wesleyan University did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large city of Lincoln, NWU is a private not-for-profit college with a small student population.
+Nebraska Wesleyan University ranked #7 on this year’s Best Value Nursing Bachelor’s Degree Schools in Nebraska list.
+Located in the city of Lincoln, NWU is a private not-for-profit school with a small student population.

 The average tuition and fees for an in-state undergraduate at NWU are $38,334 a year.
 After completing their Bachelor's Degree, nursing graduates from NWU carry an average student debtload of $30,758.

-NWU not only placed well in our value ranking, but it is also #5 on our Best Nursing Bachelor’s Degree Schools in Nebraska list.
+NWU also took the #5 spot in our Best Nursing Bachelor’s Degree Schools in Nebraska rankings.

 #8